Mesa Boogie Badlander Guitar Amp Review

 This is the first Mesa Boogie amplifier to be equipped with their Cab Clone IR system.
 Each channel is capable of using one of eight captures of your favorite IRs.

-The badlander has a XLR out for a signal to front of house or recording with your selected IR.
+The badlander has n XLR out for a signal to the front of the house or recording with your selected IR.
 The IRs can be selected with the knobs on the back of the amp.

 Virtual Mesa Speaker Cabinets